rlhagerm/aws-doc-sdk-examples/python/example_code/controltower/README.md

-# Amazon Cognito Identity Provider code examples for the SDK for Python
+# AWS Control Tower code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Cognito Identity Provider.
+Shows how to use the AWS SDK for Python (Boto3) to work with AWS Control Tower.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Cognito Identity Provider handles user authentication and authorization for your web and mobile apps._
+_AWS Control Tower enables you to enforce and manage governance rules for security, operations, and compliance at scale across all your organizations and accounts._

 ## ⚠ Important